OPCFoundation/UA-.NETStandard/SampleApplications/Samples/GDS/README.md

 ### Server Push Management
 Push configuration requires server configuration node support and a session with the managed server.
 1. Select `Server - Push Management`
 2. Press `Pick Server` to connect to the managed server.
-Special system administrator credentials might be necessary to access the server configuration nodes.
+Special system administrator credentials might be necessary to access the server configuration nodes - see [GDS Users].
 3. Fill the remaining registration fields which can not be extracted from the server endpoint information.
 2. `Register` the application or `Apply Changes`.
 3. The `Application ID` should display a proper NodeId after registration.
-6. Press the 'Server Status' and then the `green arrow' connect button to inspect the status.
-Being connected is mandatory to remote manage the server.
+6. Press the `Server Status` and then the `green arrow` connect button to inspect the status.
+Being connected is mandatory to remote manage the server in the next steps.
 3. Press the `Certificate` button.
 Inspect an existing certificate in the form.
-To issue a CA signed certificate press `Request New` certificate which triggers a certificate signing request.
+To issue a CA signed certificate press `Request New` certificate, which triggers a certificate signing request.
 After a short while the new CA signed certificates is updated on the server directly.
-After the update, the user might be asked to `Apply Changes` in the `Server Status` form.
+After the update, the GDS client user might be asked to `Apply Changes` in the `Server Status` form.
 8. Press the `Trust List` button. `Reload`the trust list from the managed server.
 Manage the certificates and `Merge with GDS` to add the GDS CA certificate to the trust list. `Push To Server` to save the updated trust list on the server.